 Driven by a holistic perspective, Yash Kotak strategizes BOHECO’s positioning in the hemp industry with an incisive business sense to create an impact at the grassroots.
-BOHECO is an agro-based enterprise which uses hemp to create everything from pet care to nutritional products.
+BOHECO is an agro-based enterprise that uses hemp to create everything from pet care to nutritional products.
 They believe that this one plant showcases the power of nature at its best and we talk a bit more about this with Yash.

 "From an organisational standpoint, perseverance I guess is the key, you keep telling your story, you keep working your way towards environmental conservation and eventually, people will open up to it, you don’t give up!"